andrecp/devops-fundamentals-to-k8s/chapter2-1-setting-up-your-environment/README.md

 > terraform apply --var do_sshkey=$DO_SSHKEY --var do_token=$DO_TOKEN

 # Get the IP
+# It should printed to your terminal, otherwise.
 > terraform show | grep "ipv4"

 # Connect to it, replace 164.90.145.67 with your IP.